HELP WITH FARM/LAND SEARCH

 Since I get many questions re. what one can expect for different budgets, here a simple break down of real estate prices for farms in Puerto Rico:

-20-40k: Small acreage/ land with usually poor topography and soil quality; mostly neglected land that hasn't been taken care of for years or decades.
+25-40k: Small acreage/ land with usually poor topography and soil quality; mostly neglected land that hasn't been taken care of for years or decades.
+Remote location.

-300k and higher: With luck, some outstanding farms and very well built, move-in-ready house(s), with high potential for income from agriculture and/or eco toursim.
+325k and higher: With luck, some outstanding farms and very well built, move-in-ready house(s), with good potential for income from agriculture and/or eco tourism.
+Usually, in a very good location.

 Here the feedback from one of my customers, who I found a farm for and whom I am currently helping to design and develop one of the most beautiful farms in Puerto Rico: